 What fruit do robins eat?

 Robins enjoy eating various small fruits that they find on garden trees and bushes.
-Berries such as blueberries, mulberries and holly are particular favourites of robins – along with other tree fruits including cherries and grapes from vines.
+Berries such as sloes, hawthorne and holly are particular favourites of robins – along with other tree fruits including cherries and grapes from vines.

 What do robins eat in winter?

-During the winter robins tend to eat as many insects – especially beetles and earthworms – as they can, in order to store up nutrients for the cold weather.
-This is important as the soil becomes more solid and earthworms stay underground.
-There are many ways you can help them to supplement this diet – especially if there’s not much undergrowth in your garden meaning insects might be in short supply.
+Heading toward winter, robins tend to eat as many insects – especially beetles and earthworms – as they can, in order to store up nutrients for the cold weather.
+Once the soil becomes more solid, earthworms stay underground and most insects are in hibernation.
+There are many ways you can help them to supplement this diet.

 What should you feed robins in winter?

-Our Winter Warmer mix can help robins and other birds to get everything they need to keep their energy up.
-Worms are particularly useful for robins at this time of year because they can help keep reserves topped up, as can fatty foods.
+Our Winter Warmer Mix can help robins and other birds to get everything they need to keep their energy up.
+Suet Pellets are particularly useful for robins at this time of year because they can help keep reserves topped up.

 What do robins eat in summer?